ctbishop/EasyMon/README.md

     that were detected.
 If you chose not to install or if errors occurred and you
     need to re-install, you can re-run the installer again at any time.

-    Following successful installation, the present package and its contents are
+    Following successful installation, the EasyMon directory and its contents are
     no longer needed and may be removed from your system.

 <br/>